lukerosiak/dbcongress/readme.md

 python manage.py parse_amendments

-(not all info is extracted from bills because the structure can vary. but improvements are welcome)
+(not all info is extracted from bills and amendments because the structure can vary. but improvements are welcome--in particular, actions are missing and should be added)

 A lot of the magic happens in dicttomodel.py, that uses model introspection to intelligently fit JSON into Django model--not very complicated, but using this framework will make expanding and modifying the relational-db representations of the JSON files a lot simpler.